 Other benefits of the procedure include Improvement in mobility, Reduction in the number of days the patient stays in bed, a low complication rate, and improvement in quality of life.

 Its success rate ranges from 80% to 95% from the existing reports.
+Visit Manipal Hospitals, the place where you will find the top spine surgeon in Bangalore.

 Kyphoplasty is 4-5 years old in India.
 It can be performed by Spine Surgeons, Interventional Radiologists, Orthopedic Surgeons, and Neurosurgeons familiar with spine surgery and spinal anatomy.
 All aspects of the Kyphoplasty technique can be performed by anyone who is trained in doing so.
+Manipal Hospital is regarded as the best hospital for spine surgery in Bangalore, visit today to know more about the treatment procedures.

 Conventionally, these compression fractures were treated by Bed rest with postural reduction, Braces, Percutaneous Vertebroplasty, and open surgical stabilization.
 With non-surgical treatment, most patients heal, but there are risks, such as persistence of pain, spinal deformity, and the potential for spinal canal compromise.
 In addition, bed rest can cause many additional complications, including worsening bone mineral density, de-conditioning, bedsores, and it can even increase your risk of pneumonia and urinary tract infections.